Everything starts and ends from stillness.

 Ashtanga vinyasa yoga is a set sequence of postures that utilize movement linked with breath, creating heat to purify the mind and body.
 The Primary Series is the first sequence, titled Yoga Cikitsa (yoga therapy).
 It is a beautiful set of postures that target the spine with forward folds, backbends and twists, lengthening and mobilizing the spine, to heal the entire body.

 Why do I continue practicing ashtanga yoga?
 It hasn’t been easy.
 Many people tell me that ashtanga is meant for teenage boys.
 The science of ayurveda tells me it is too much for my body.
 My schedule says that it is too much commitment.
 Yet every time I practice, I experience an energetic purification.
 I feel strengthened.
 I feel balanced.
 I feel inspired.
 I feel relaxed and de-stressed.
 Both my mind and body feel better.
-I practice ashtanga to stay healthy and to feel good.
+Fortunately a home practice allows me to customize the ashtanga lineage perfectly for what I need, so I can practice ashtanga yoga to stay healthy and feel good.

 A few lessons I have learned on the mat are:

 1) Without the bad practices, you don’t appreciate the good ones.

 2) In ashtanga, you take 3 steps forward, 2 steps back.
 It’s never a linear growth.